marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/mdpocket_figures/Readme.md

-The MDpocket figures shown here are preliminary results for a short 100ps production run of the pipeline for worklflow functionality illustration purposes.
+The MDpocket figures shown here are **preliminary** results for a short 100ps production run of the pipeline for worklflow functionality illustration purposes.
+ - High-density regions (dens iso 8, red meshes) and frequent occupancy (freq iso 0.5, gray meshes)

 # overview.png
 Overall pocket occupancy map from representative snapshots.